my forthcoming book:

 Samaya and Yidam

 In Tantric Buddhism, the word samaya refers to a sacred bond or vow established between the disciple and the guru.
 It is not just a moral promise but a deep energetic alignment—a subtle contract that shapes the disciple’s entire path.
-It reflects a commitment to honor not just the person of the teacher, but the transmission, the space of trust, and the inner dimension that opens through the teacher-disciple relationship.
+It reflects a commitment to honor not just the teacher, but the transmission, the space of trust, and the inner dimension that opens through the teacher-disciple relationship.

 In the modern Tantric tradition, masters like Tulku Urgyen emphasize the sensitivity and seriousness of this bond.
 Tulku Urgyen once said that breaking samaya—not physically or ritually, but energetically, through mistrust or betrayal—creates deep obstacles on the subtle plane.
 The breakage is not “punished” from outside, but reverberates in the disciple’s own field, like a string cut in a finely tuned instrument.